omaroskars/redux_compact/README.md

 - `void before:` Runs before the reduce method
 - `void after:` Runs after the reduce method

-These methods have direct access to the state and dispatch function and the class instance variables.
-You can therefore dispatch other actions before or after the current action runs.
-These methods can be really helpfull with complicated functionalities that depend on each other.
+These methods have direct access to the state, dispatch function and the class instance variables.
+You can therefore call or dispatch, other functions or actions, before or after the current action runs.
+These methods can be really helpfull with more complicated functionalities that are dependant on each other.

 **Just remember that the state changes:**